abelcheung/types-lxml/README.md

     pip install -U types-lxml

+If there is plan to use html submodule for external libraries (mainly `lxml.html.html5parser` and `lxml.html.soupparser`), please install `extra` dependencies instead:

+    pip install -U types-lxml[extra]

 ### From downloaded wheel file

-Head over to [release page](../../releases) and get wheel file (with extension `.whl`).
-Wheel files can be installed in the same way as PyPI package:
+Head over to [latest release in GitHub](https://github.com/abelcheung/types-lxml/releases/latest) and download wheel file (with extension `.whl`), which can be installed in the same way as PyPI package:

     pip install -U types-lxml*.whl